What is an Emergency Use Authorization (EUA)?

 What’s the difference between a conventional vaccine and an mRNA vaccine?

-Most vaccinations available today use a weakened or inactivated virus to initiate an immune response. mRNA vaccines work differently.
+Most vaccinations available today use a weakened, inactivated or modified virus to initiate an immune response. mRNA vaccines produced by Pfizer-BioNTech and Moderna work differently.
 They work by teaching our cells to make a specific protein or part of a protein that will start an immune response.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our systems.
 More information can be found on the CDC website about how the COVID-19 vaccine works.

 If I’ve been infected with COVID-19 before, do I need a vaccination?